Caribbean Studies Program

 Financial aid agreements between Southern Miss and other universities are available, if requested.
 If more information is needed, contact the Southern Miss International Programs Office.

-Application Deadline (subject to change)
+Application and Payment Deadlines (subject to change)

 Cancellations and Refunds